Sacramento Superior Court Clerk Wins RoadDog Efficiency In Government Award, Facilitator Locks 1st Runner Up Spot

 Sunday Satire by RoadDog

-are invited to the annual RoadDog Family Court Public Service
+Court Executive Officer Chris Volkers and other court supervisors are invited to the annual RoadDog Family Court Public Service Awards ceremony held at the Dante Club in Sacramento. |

 P.R.
 Brown, my esteemed colleague on the news and analysis side of the newsroom, has recently published a series of articles that some readers may have found unsettling.

 Court administrators flagrantly ignoring state law, the Family Law Facilitator dispensing less-than-accurate advice to indigent, unrepresented litigants, family court judges concealing conflicts of interest, and an appeals unit clerk unlawfully rejecting appeals by lawyer-less, financially disadvantaged litigants.
 And the ongoing Color of Law series is particularly compelling.
 Bravo, P.R.
-Brown
+Brown.

 But while these muckraking revelations may disturb the Constitution-huggers among our readership, RoadDog's exclusive access to the Sacramento Family Court News newsroom allows the Dog to go behind the news to retrieve the exposé within the exposé.
 A superficial review of the meticulously documented facts reported by P.R.
 Brown may convey to the gullible the impression of rampant illegality, cronyism, hometowning, fraud, corruption, malfeasance, willful omission to perform duty, and gross misconduct, incompetency and inefficiency.